singularityware/singularityware.github.io/pages/docs/contributing/contributing-code.md

 git checkout master
 ```

 Note that you should commit changes to the branch you are working on before changing branches, otherwise they would be lost.
-Github will give you a warning and prevent you from changing branches if this is the case, so don't worry too much about it.
+GitHub will give you a warning and prevent you from changing branches if this is the case, so don't worry too much about it.

 ### Step 4.
 Make your changes